credough/NotedPo/README.md

 ## What's in it?
 - Write and save notes/journals online.
 - Responsive UI for both desktop and mobile.
 - Fully working backend API for note storage.
 (I used AI for backend whilst I'm just starting out learning python)
+- **Form Integration:** When a user sends a question, the data is automatically recorded in my **Google Sheets file in real time**. (see the SSs below)

 ---